In 2018, HubSpot found 64% of marketers said they actively invest in search engine optimization (SEO).

-To excel at SEO, it’s critical you know how to incorporate meta tags into each one of your web page's.
-Meta tags can help search engines correctly identify and categorize your pages -- which will ensure higher rankings, and more exposure to the audience you're trying to reach.
+SEO is a landscape that involves many on-page and off-page factors, and it’s critical to understand how to incorporate meta tags into each one of your web pages.
+Meta tags can help search engines correctly identify and categorize your pages, which may result in higher rankings and more exposure to the audience you're trying to reach.

-Meta tags are undoubtedly useful from an SEO perspective, since they allow search engines to more easily categorize your web page's content.
-Common examples of meta tags include canonical tags, meta content types, robots meta tags, or title tags.
+Meta tags are useful from an SEO perspective since they allow search engines to more easily categorize your web page's content.
+There are several types of meta tags and their attributes, and how you use them will depend on your strategy.

 If you have a single page with multiple URLs, or different pages with similar content (such as a page with a mobile and desktop version), search engines see these pages as duplicate versions of the same page.